egeneralov/k3s/README.md

 # egeneralov.k3s

+## Not for production use, testing purposes only.

 Install k3s cluster.

-## Disclamer

-Not for production use, testing purposes only.

 ## Requirements